-If the game is generally getting heated, the EC can keep an eye on your game and help settle things down, but please bear in mind that he/she may also have other responsibilities at the venue and may not be able to give their full attention to yours solely (particularly at venues with multiple games).
+If the game is generally getting heated, the Ambassador can keep an eye on your game and help settle things down, but please bear in mind that he/she may also have other responsibilities at the venue and may not be able to give their full attention to yours solely (particularly at venues with multiple games).

 5. Call off the game if you are out of options: You will not be penalized for calling an early end to a game that is getting out of control.
-If you or your players feel unsafe, there is no EC present, and the situation is not improving despite your best effort, it is your right to end the game early.
+If you or your players feel unsafe, there is no Ambassador present, and the situation is not improving despite your best effort, it is your right to end the game early.